Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

 # MIPS_32_Verilog_Implementation

-This repository contains all  the modules and test benches related to our work on implementation of RISC V based RV32I processor.
+This repository contains all  the modules and test benches related to our work on implementation of RISC V based RV32I microprocessor microarchitecture.

 NOTE:-All the steps to run the code on VIVADO are given in the end.